slyedoc/bevy_sly_blender/readme.md

 # Blender plugin for bevy

-> This completely based off [Blender_bevy_components_workflow](https://github.com/kaosat-dev/Blender_bevy_components_workflow/)
+> This is completely based off [Blender_bevy_components_workflow](https://github.com/kaosat-dev/Blender_bevy_components_workflow/)
 > A ton of work has gone into it really has working code that does a ton.
-Every bit of functionality comes from there.
-I'm trying to simplify it a bit and unroll things.
-Losing some customization.
+Nearly every bit of functionality comes from there.
+I was having trouble understanding it and started refactoring it so I understood it better and > I have gotten carried away.
+I haven't done much with blender and would rather be in rust then python.

 Currently focused on an ideal happy path rather supporting every use case.

-# Big Issues

-  Blender crashes getting all kinda of random blender crashes when exporting, some notes on tracking that down :
-    bpy.ops.object.editmode_toggle()  # Operator

-  Spend more hours than I will admit trying to track down blender crash when running export, would sometimes work, and not other, but consistently, last thing you see is "INFO: Starting glTF 2.0 export" and crash report all it was in gltf_exporter.
-Turns out have 2 blender instances open at the same time, and running the export in one, while the other is open, will cause the crash.
-So if you are having the same issue, close the other blender instance.
+Using blender 4.2 main branch, there is a bug causing crashes during gltf export that is fixed on main.

+Also using main branch for gltf export plugin.

 ## Goals

 - [ ] Docs
+- [ ] Flatten Entity Hierarchy - hate having so many, Level>Scene>Instance(Blueprint)>Collection Root>children feels so un ECS,
+ makes normal querying a pain.
+ - Have tried ever way I can think of using SceneBundle system, but it forces create new entity, working on by passing it entirely (see [spawn_from_bluerpint.rs](./src/spawn_from_blueprints.rs)).
 - [X] Collaspse blender plugins
   - [X] Unify settings
   - [X] flatten structure